Ealenn/Ealenn/content/posts/raspberry/dns-sinkhole/index.md

 ![GitHub Repo stars](https://img.shields.io/github/stars/pi-hole/pi-hole?style=flat-square)
 ![Docker Pulls](https://img.shields.io/docker/pulls/pihole/pihole?style=flat-square)

-- developers are located in the US, Canada, England, Germany and Australia
+- Maintained by developers from the US, Canada, England, Germany, and Australia
-- has a bigger community, so you can easily find help if you need it
+- Boasts a sizable community for easy support
-- block-lists and allow-lists are constantly updated and maintained by the maintainers
+- Blocklists and allowlists are regularly updated and maintained by the developers

 #### AdGuard